dart-lang/sdk/runtime/vm/service/service.md

 The minor version number is incremented when the protocol is changed in a _backwards compatible_ way.
 An example of a backwards compatible change is adding a property to a result.

+Certain changes that would normally not be backwards compatible are considered backwards compatible for the purposes of versioning.
+Specifically, additions can be made to the [EventKind](#eventkind) and [InstanceKind](#instancekind) enumerated types and the client must handle this gracefully.
+See the notes on these enumerated types for more information.

 ## Private RPCs, Types, and Properties